 What we do

+Currently, our clothing closet is closed due to the COVID-19 pandemic, but we are partnering with the City of New Haven to provide clothes to the Blake Field Drop In Center, which is serving our neighbors experiencing homelessness.
 We offer high quality, seasonally suitable clothing.
 Many of our neighbors rely on this clothing, especially during inclement weather to stay warm and dry.
 All of our clothing comes from donations from community organizations and individuals.

-If you would like more information about what we do please feel free to email us at email@example.com
+If you would like more information about what we do, please feel free to email us at firstname.lastname@example.org

 Hunger in New Haven is widespread